gobolinux/Documentation/content/Recipes/Writing-Recipes.md

 #### makefile recipes

-These are packages that use Makefiles directly.
-You can easily spot programs of these type: when the program's installation instructions just tell you to run "make" from command line without a previous step, they are recipes of this kind.
+These are packages that use **Makefiles** directly.
+You can easily spot programs of these type: when the program's installation instructions just tell you to run `make` from command line without a previous step, they are recipes of this kind.

-For this kind of recipe, Compile runs `make` twice: the "build" run and the "install" run.
+For this kind of recipe, `Compile` runs `make` twice: the "build" run and the "install" run.
 A few programs require only one run; you can disable either with `do_build=no` and `do_install=no`.